 In the senior year, students complete the Certificate Requirements Checklist Form in consultation with a program advisor on their campus, attaching an unofficial transcript acquired from the registrar.
 On the recommendation of the campus advisor, certificate requirements are reviewed and approved by a committee composed of program advisors from each of the five campuses.

-A. Six courses, chosen from at least four different departments, programs, or disciplines: (Each course should carry at least three semester credits and its content should be at least 50% devoted to Africa per se)
+A. Six courses, chosen from at least four different departments, programs, or disciplines: (The six courses should carry a total of at least 18 credits.
+Of the six courses, not more than two may carry less than two credits.
+The content of each course should be at least 50% devoted to Africa per se)

-B. Language Requirement: Proficiency through the level of the second year in college, in an indigenous or colonial language of Africa other than English.
-This requirement may be met by examination or course work; such language courses may not count towards the six courses required in Section A.
+B. Language Requirement: Proficiency through the level of the second year in college in an indigenous or colonial language of Africa other than English.
+This requirement may be met by examination or course work; such language courses may not count toward the six courses required in Section A.

 C. Further Stipulations: